 Two weeks of course workshops will be followed by three weeks of practical field methods training.
+At CoLang, the label “Practicum” refers to an intensive study of a language with speakers and/or texts.
+It is equivalent to what is often called “Field Methods” in linguistics at many universities.
 Students must participate in the workshops in order to participate in the practica.

 Each practicum consists of a three-week course based on the idea of a traditional doctoral course in field methods.
 It will differ from other workshop classes in being intensive, with multiple linguistic consultants per language, and will directly build off the technological skills taught in the workshops.
-We anticipate offering three sections of Field Methods simultaneously depending on student demand, with each section working on a different language.
+We will offer three sections of Practica/Field Methods simultaneously, with each section working on a different language.

 Ideally, participants in the Field Methods course should have completed, at a minimum, one university-level course in phonetics/phonology and one university-level course in morphology/syntax, or the equivalent.
 It is expected that most participants will have had training beyond this level, but under some circumstances, participants without this background may be permitted to enroll.
 If you do not come from a linguistics background, we ask that you register for Introduction to Linguistics 1, Introduction to Linguistics 2 and Transcription during the two-week workshops.

-- Nyangbo (Tutrugbu).
+- Tutrugbu (Nyangbo).
 A language of the Volta region of Ghana with approximately 6,400 speakers.
+Tutrugbu is one of 15 languages characterized as Central Togo (CT) and Ghana Togo Mountain (GTM) languages, because of their geographic distribution.

 - Timucua.
 A language once native to the North Florida region.
 Numerous texts from the Spanish colonial period exist and will be the basis for the practicum.
 This practicum will be an exercise in working with archival material and ‘sleeping’ languages.